 The U.S. has killed top al-Qaida leader and key 9/11 plotter, Ayman al-Zawahiri

-A senior military official has confirmed with NPR that a strike carried out by the U.S. has killed top al-Qaida leader Ayman al-Zawahiri.
+The U.S. has been aware of a network that protected al-Zawahiri for several years, the senior administration official said.

+Biden was briefed on the proposed operation, and he convened a meeting on July 25 with key cabinet members and top officials for a final briefing on the intelligence assessment, the official said.
+There was unanimous support to strike the target and Biden authorized a "tailored" airstrike to minimize civilian casualties.

-Zawahiri, an Egyptian eye doctor, had served as Osama bin Laden's deputy and took over al-Qaida after the U.S. killed bin Laden in May 2011.
+Zawahiri, an Egyptian eye doctor, had served as bin Laden's deputy before taking over al-Qaida in 2011.
 But al-Qaida members had complained that he was comparatively uninspiring.
 The two men fought had together in the war against the Soviets in Afghanistan.

 Zawahiri helped found Islamic Jihad, the group that assassinated Egyptian President Anwar Sadat in 1981.
 Al-Qaida was never able to regain its status as the pre-eminent terrorist organization after bin Laden's death, and faced newer, more brutal, rivals, such as the Islamic State.